Crystal-io/isbushka/00_Project_Overview/09_Requirements_Backlog_HL.md

 ## Next Steps

-This high-level backlog will be used as a basis for:
+This high-level backlog will be used as input for:
-- detailed requirements
+- detailed functional requirements
-- use case specifications
+- use case modeling (Actors and Use Cases)
 - process modeling (BPMN)
-- data model refinement
+- data model refinement (ERD)